Dingras: Etymology

-As in other communities, the town of Dingras has an interesting legend as to how its name evolved.
-The legend, as handed down from generation to generation, was classically romantic, a gallant heir - warrior fighting for a lady's love.

-In the early times, there were two prosperous barangays in the present site of the town each one ruled by a powerful chief or datu.
+Legend has it that in the early times, there were two prosperous barangays in the present site of the town - each ruled by a powerful chief or datu.
 They were bitter and mortal enemies.
-Naslag was the powerful chief of the barangay north of the river while Allawigan was the chief of the south of the river.
-One day, Allawigan and his warriors went to hunt.
-Rass, his son, was the bravest among them.
-During the hunt, Ras followed the deer, which went north across the river.
-While he was watching the fleeing deer, he saw a beautiful damsel gathering wild flowers on the opposite side of the riverbank.
+Naslag was the powerful chief of the barangay north of the river, while Allawigan was the chief of the barangay to the south of the river.

+One day, Allawigan and his warriors went out to go hunting.
+Ras, his son, was the bravest among them.
+During the hunt, Ras followed a deer that went north across the river.
+As he was chasing the deer, he saw a beautiful damsel gathering wildflowers on the opposite side of the riverbank.
 She was Ding, the daughter of Naslag.
-To help the lady, Ras gathered the most beautiful flowers near him; put them at the head of his arrow and shoot near the lady's feet.
+To help the lady, Ras gathered the most beautiful flowers near him, attached them to an arrowhead, and shot it over the river to land by the lady's feet.
 Ding looked at the other side of the river and waved her hands.
 Ras went home happily.

-Ras begged his father for permission to win Ding for his wife.
-But because the fathers of Ding and Ras were bitter enemies, the only way he could win her was in the open battle fiercely fought between the two tribes.
+Ras begged his father for permission to win Ding for his wife; but because the fathers of Ding and Ras were bitter enemies, the only way he could win her was in an open battle fought fiercely between the two tribes.

 Ras led his father's warriors.
-They fought valiant and came out victorious in the end.
-Ras asked for Ding as a prize but Naslag refused.
+They fought valiantly and came out victorious in the end.
+Ras asked for Ding's hand as a prize, but Naslag refused.
 This angered him and hurled a challenge to the bravest warrior of Naslag in single combat with Ding as prize.
 The challenge was accepted.
 The combat was fought and again, Ras was victorious.
 He brought Ding triumphantly to Allawigan, his father.
 Thereafter, the people named the two barangays Dingras, after Ras, their valiant warrior ruler, and Ding, his wife.

 History

 On January 27, 2000, Mayor Robert Castro was forcibly removed from his office by the police due to defying orders from the regional trial court issued nine days prior to step down after losing an electoral contest to Oswaldo Parado, who was found to have won the 1998 mayoral race by over 370 votes.

+Through Presidential Proclamation 680, September 20, 2024 was declared a special non-working day as tribute to Josefa Llanes Escoda, a World War II heroine and the Girl Scouts of the Philippines founder.